vasantakmr/landingui/content/contributors/vasanta-kumar.md

     linkedin: https://www.linkedin.com/in/vasantakmr/
 ---

-Vasanta Kumar is a Software Developer at KLA Corporation and the creator of gurucodes.netlify.app .
+Vasanta Kumar is a Software Developer at KLA Corporation and the creator of gurucodes.dev .
 When not writing code, he is teaching programming and web development to freshers.

 <!--
 youtube: https://www.youtube.com/@vasantakmr